 You probably guessed this one.
 They are photos under a Royalty Free license.
 This license is one of the most popular in the stock photography industry, because of its flexibility and low cost.

-Royalty Free license is customized for every agency, but in general terms it gives you the right to use an image in commercial, editorial and personal projects, without any limitations regarding geographic area or duration.
-Plus, it's a one-time only fee (This is what its name means, which should NEVER be mistaken for them being free photos: Royalty Free photos are NOT FREE).
+Royalty Free license is customized for every agency, but in general terms, it gives you the right to use any image in commercial, editorial and personal projects, without any limitations regarding geographic area or duration.
+Plus, it's a one-time-only fee (This is what its name means, which should NEVER be mistaken for them being free photos: Royalty Free photos are NOT FREE).

 This means that you pay for the image once, and you get to use it however you want, wherever you want, and for as long as you want.
 Best is that as the images can be licensed over and over, the license price tends to be very low, within $1 to $15 in average, and even less than $1 each with subscription plans.

 It's important to note that what you are buying when you buy stock photos is a license that gives you the right to use them in your work.
 You are not acquiring ownership of the image, the author still holds the copyright for it.

 The best place to buy stock photos is stock photo agencies, online.
 The most popular ones have digital libraries with millions of images to choose from, all high quality and ready to be downloaded in a few simple clicks.

 Most of these catalogs are searchable by keywords and include advanced filters for narrowing results, so you not only have a variety in content but also easy access to it.